omarrayyann/RCM-Controller/README.md

 # RCM-Paper
-ROS Files for the Paper titled: "RCM-constrained over-actuated manipulator tracking using differential kinematics control:
+ROS Files for the Paper titled: RCM-constrained over-actuated manipulator tracking using differential kinematics control